cult-of-coders/redis-oplog/README.md

 Messages.update(_id, message)
 Messages.remove(_id)

+// remove & update. this will send an additional message to redis channel "messages::${id}"

 // Does not offer support for upsert yet.
 You can do upsert, but it will not trigger reactivity with Redis.
 // Not hard to implement, but not the main focus right now